 2. Community Connections

-We serve 50% of families who live in poverty in our region.
+We aim to serve 50% of families who live in poverty in our region.
 We want to reach 100% and will do so with a larger space and increased resources.
 We reach 1,863 Tahoe/Truckee children under 6.
 Families with children in elementary, middle and high school are requesting we do more.
+500 families are members of the museum.

 3. Sustainability for the museum